the4thdoctor/pg_chameleon/README.rst

 What does it work
 ..............................
-* Read the schema specifications from MySQL and replicate the same structure into PostgreSQL
+* Read the schema and data from MySQL and restore it into a PostgreSQL schema
-* Locks the tables in mysql and gets the master coordinates
+* Saves in PostgreSQL the MySQL's master coordinates
 * Create primary keys and indices on PostgreSQL
-* Write in PostgreSQL frontier table
+* Replica from MySQL to postgreSQL

 What does seems to work
 ..............................
-* Enum support
-* Blob import into bytea (needs testing)
-* Read replica from MySQL
-* Copy the data from MySQL to PostgreSQL on the fly
-* Replay of the replicated data in PostgreSQL
 * Basic DDL Support (CREATE/DROP/ALTER TABLE, DROP PRIMARY KEY)
 * Discards of rubbish data which is saved in the table sch_chameleon.t_discarded_rows
 * Replica from multiple MySQL schema or servers